-Most US merchants selling on Mercado Libre are enrolled in shipping via Mercado Libre’s logistic partners.
+Most US merchants selling on Mercado Libre are enrolled in Mercado Libre shipping via logistic partners.
 In the US, the partner is DHL.
-Sellers do not need to worry about cross-border related challenges, Mercado Libre provides ready to print labels, then a seller needs to drop off packages to DHL.
+With this solution, sellers do not need to worry about cross-border related challenges.
+Mercado Libre provides ready to print labels, the seller just needs to drop off packages to DHL.

 - For products below 8 kg (17.6 lb), buyers on Mercado Libre get free shipping, and they only pay for items, duties, and taxes.
-Shipping is covered by the seller.
+The seller is covering the shipping.
 However, based on the seller’s reputation, Mercado Libre contributes to and covers part of the shipping cost.
 Example:

 - For products above 8 kg (17.6 lb), buyers on Mercado Libre need to pay for the shipping, as well as the items, duties, and taxes.
-There is no extra cost for a seller!
+No extra cost for a seller!
 Example:

 How to ship Mercado Libre orders using GeekSeller

 Go to your GeekSeller Orders section, then click on the Mercado Libre order, you will see a button “Get DHL Label from Mercado Libre” which will generate a label.
-A ready-to-ship package must be dropped off to your local DHL.
-Or, if you have more than 10 orders per day, you can contact Mercado Libre to arrange DHL doing daily pickup from your warehouse.
+You will then need to drop off a ready-to-ship package at your local DHL.
+If you have more than 10 orders per day, you can contact Mercado Libre to arrange DHL doing daily pickup from your warehouse.